Government of Vichy France: Background

-A hero of World War I, known for applying the lessons of the Second Battle of Champagne to minimize casualties in the Battle of Verdun, Pétain became commander of French forces in 1917.
+Philippe Pétain, a hero of World War I, known for applying the lessons of the Second Battle of Champagne to minimize casualties in the Battle of Verdun, became commander of French forces in 1917.
 He came to power in World War II as a reaction to the stunning defeat of France in early 1940.
 Pétain blamed a lack of men and material for the defeat, but had himself participated in the egregious miscalculations that led to the Maginot Line, and the belief that the Ardennes were impenetrable.
 Nonetheless, Pétain's cautious and defensive tactics at Verdun had won him acclaim from a devastated military, and poet Paul Valéry called him "the champion of France".

-He became Vice-Premier under Paul Reynaud in May 1940, when the only question was whether the French Army should surrender or the French government sue for an armistice.
-After President Albert Lebrun appointed Pétain prime minister on 16 June, the government signed an armistice with Germany on 22 June 1940.
+Recalled by Paul Reynaud from his post as Ambassador to Spain, Pétain became Vice-Premier in May 1940, when the only question was whether the French Army should surrender or the French government should sue for an armistice.
+Reynard's Cabinet were against him and he resigned, recommending President Albert Lebrun appoint Pétain the Premier, which he did on 16 June.
+The Cabinet voted overwhelmingly for an Armistice and the government's representatives signed one with Germany on 22 June 1940.

-With France fallen to the Germans, the British judged the risk was too high of the French Navy falling into German hands, and a few days later, in the attack on Mers-el-Kébir on 3 July 1940, they sank one battleship and damaged five others, also killing 1,297 French servicemen.
+With France fallen to the Germans, the British judged the risk was too high of the French Navy falling into German hands, despite French assurances to the contrary, and twelve days later, in the attack on Mers-el-Kébir on 3 July 1940, they sank one battleship and damaged five others, also killing 1,297 French servicemen.
+The French Government were furious.
 Pétain severed diplomatic relations with the United Kingdom on 8 July.
-The next day the National Assembly voted to revise the constitution, and the following day, 10 July, the National Assembly granted absolute power to Pétain, thus ending the French Third Republic.
+The next day the National Assembly voted to revise the constitution, and the following day, 10 July, the National Assembly voted absolute power to Pétain, thus ending the French Third Republic.
 In retaliation for the attack at Mers el Kébir, French aircraft raided Gibraltar on 18 July but did little damage.

-Pétain established an authoritarian government at Vichy, with central planning a key feature, as well as tight government control.
+Pétain moved the Government from Bordeaux and established the French State, an authoritarian government, at Vichy, with central planning a key feature, as well as tight government control.
 French conventional wisdom, particularly in the administration of François Mitterrand, long held that the French government under Petain had merely sought to make the best of a bad situation.
-While Vichy policy towards the Germans was at least in part founded in concern for the 1.8 million French prisoners of war, as President Jacques Chirac subsequently acknowledged, even Mussolini stood up to Hitler and in so doing saved the lives of thousands of Jews, many of them French.
-Antisemitism in France did not begin under Pétain, but it certainly became a key characteristic of his time in power as manifested in Vichy anti-Jewish legislation.
+Vichy policy towards the Germans was at least in part founded on concern for the 1.8 million French prisoners of war.
+As President Jacques Chirac subsequently acknowledged, even Mussolini stood up to Hitler and in so doing saved the lives of thousands of Jews, many of them French.
+Antisemitism in France began before Pétain, but became a key characteristic of his time in power, as manifested in Vichy anti-Jewish legislation.